JohnKendrick/PDielec/docs/_sources/application_notes_2.rst.txt

 .. figure:: ./_static/Figures/AlN-on-Si-Etalons-Scenario.png
    :scale: 90%

-Two comparisons are made with the calculated results of the published paper after digitising figures 1 and 2 of the paper.
+Two comparisons are made with the calculated results of the published paper after digitising Figures 1 and 2 of the paper.
 In the first the range of the plot extends for 0 to 6000 |cm-1| and clearly shows the etalons associated with the interference.
 In the second the plot examines the region between 400 and 1200 |cm-1|.
 The agreement is excellent.